Sydney-Informatics-Hub/hello-nextflow-2025/docs/part2/02_fastqc.md

 }
 ```

 We won't explore the logic of constructing our samplesheet input channel in depth in this lesson.
-The key takeaway here is to understand that using samplesheets is best practice for reading grouped files and metadata into Nextflow, and that operators and groovy needs to be chained together to get these in the correct format.
-The best way to do this is using a combination of Groovy and Nextflow operators.
+The key takeaway here is to understand that using samplesheets is best practice for reading grouped files and metadata into Nextflow, and that both Nextflow operators and Groovy code need to be chained together to get these in the correct format.

-Our samplesheet input channel has used common [Nextflow operators](https://www.nextflow.io/docs/latest/operator.html):
+Our samplesheet input channel has used common [Nextflow operators](https://www.nextflow.io/docs/latest/operator.html).
+Briefly:

-* `.fromPath` creates a channel from one or more files matching a given path or pattern (to our `.csv` file, provided with the `--reads` parameter).
+* `.fromPath` creates a channel from one or more files matching a given path or pattern (in this case, to our `.csv` file, provided with the `--reads` parameter).
-* `splitCsv` splits the input file into rows, treating it as a CSV (Comma-Separated Values) file.
+* `.splitCsv` splits the input file into rows, treating it as a CSV (Comma-Separated Values) file.
 The `header: true` option means that the first row of the CSV contains column headers, which will be used to access the values by name.
-* `map { row -> [row.sample, file(row.fastq_1), file(row.fastq_2)] }` uses some Groovy syntax to transform each row of the CSV file into a list, extracting the sample value, `fastq_1` and `fastq_2` file paths from the row.
+* `map { row -> [row.sample, file(row.fastq_1), file(row.fastq_2)] }` uses some Groovy syntax to transform each row of the CSV file into a tuple, extracting the sample value, `fastq_1` and `fastq_2` file paths from the row.
 * `.view()` is a debugging step that outputs the transformed data to the console so we can see how the channel is structured.
 Its a great tool to use when building your channels.

 ???
 Tip "Tip: using the `view()` operator for testing"